damianxd/homebridge-vera/README.md

 You can change all the current options on the **config.js** file and it include:
 - veraIP: The current Vera IP for your Vera device
 - happort: The starting port of HAP, the program will increase this number for each device to make each individual server
-- cardinality: This variable is to change all the names of the devices at the same time, this will for iOS to forget them
+- cardinality: This variable is to change all the names of the devices at the same time, this will make iOS forget them
 - bridged: It will turn on or off the room bridged mode, if it set to off, each device will be individually broadcast
 - includesensor: Allow the use temp sensor as devices.
 - pincode: The global pincode for all the devices, keep the format ###-##-### and use complex numbers, eg 111-11-111 or 123-45-678 are invalid